DAFs & Private Foundation’s: Addressing Common Misconceptions

 While DAFs and private foundations both serve charitable purposes, they are legally distinct entities.
 DAFs are accounts within sponsoring organizations, not independent foundations themselves.
 However, community foundations that sponsor DAFs, like Greater Houston Community Foundation, are themselves foundations, which can sometimes lead to confusion in terminology.

-Can you convert a foundation to a DAF?
+Can you convert a private foundation to a DAF?

 Private foundations can be dissolved and their assets transferred to DAFs, though this process requires careful legal and tax planning.
 The conversion process typically involves: